Bus-Data-NYC/shape-with-stops/README.md

 ### Resources

+No outside resources are necessary, aside from the GTFS folder, unzipped which needs to be placed in the root directory's `data/` folder such that, from `root`, `./data/gtfs/*.txt`.

+If using the custom version of the tool:
-Use the supplied `shapes.csv` file if you are interested in curating your own dataset or the one supplied here is outdated.
+Use the supplied `shapes.csv` file (ONLY for the custom version of the tool) if you are interested in curating your own dataset or the one supplied here is outdated.
 Currently the `shapes.csv` file should be representative of the current system as of November 16, 2015.

 ### Queries

+Note: This only applied to the version customized to Nathan9's MySQL DB.
 Creating the `shapes.csv` file involves the following query:

 ```